Velvet Assassin: Gameplay

 When the game begins, Violette is seen lying in a hospital bed from above.
 There are morphine syringes scattered across her bed, and the influx of drugs in her system creates a series of dreams that let her recount her past missions.
 Players have to hide in the shadows to avoid being detected.
 As a stealth-based game, lighting plays an important role.
-The HUD provides players with a silhouette of Violette, which can be in one of three states.
-Purple means she is hidden in the shadows and invisible to enemies, white means she is exposed to light but not yet detected, and red means she has been spotted and enemies seek her position.
+The HUD provides players with a silhouette of Violette, which can be in one of three states: purple means she is hidden in the shadows and invisible to enemies, white means she is exposed to light but not yet detected, and red means she has been spotted and enemies seek her position.
 She will either have to fight or escape if she is seen.

 The game employs a unique lifeline if detected called "Morphine Mode".
 When triggered, Violette is shown in her hospital gown with blood drops on the screen.
 Violette can execute any alerted guards or escape for a limited amount of time.
 Players have limited use of the morphine lifeline.
 The game also occasionally makes use of "Blend Stealth".
 If Violette acquires a female SS uniform, she can change her attire at predefined points in the game.
 When Violette wears the SS uniform, guards will not identify her as a threat unless she moves too close to them or she performs a suspicious action, such as aiming a gun.

 Violette's abilities can be upgraded by finding a range of collectibles scattered throughout her environment.
 Once the player reaches 1,000 experience points, her skills can be upgraded in one of three ways: either Improved Stealth (sneaking), Morphine, or Strength.
-The player can upgrade her skills based on individual gameplay style.
+The player can upgrade Violette's skills based on individual gameplay style.

 Promotion

 SouthPeak Games worked with animator Peter Chung to produce a limited edition digital graphic novel based on the game.
 The novel was exclusively distributed to customers who preordered the game from GameStop.

 Violette's Dream was an interactive experience to promote Velvet Assassin.
-Created by Yomi Ayeni and produced by Expanding Universe, a UK-based production company, the ARG sent participants on a real-life search for hidden treasure and real gold bars stamped with Nazi insignia.
+Created by Yomi Ayeni and produced by Expanding Universe, a UK-based production company, the ARG sent participants on a real-life search for hidden treasure and real gold bars stamped with the Nazi insignia.
 Using various means of communication, as well as performances and real-life events, the players worked through an interactive story and engaged with various characters and organizations.
-One gold bar was found in a lock-up in Fredericksburg, Texas, the other at London Victoria station.
+One gold bar was found in a lock-up in Fredericksburg, Texas, and another at London Victoria station.